What is cervicitis?

 What are the symptoms of cervicitis?

-While each woman may experience symptoms differently, the following are the most common symptoms of cervicitis:
+Each woman’s symptoms may vary.
+The following are the most common symptoms of cervicitis:

 - Pelvic pain